robertwenquan/nyu-course-assignment/big-data-analytics/documentstore-vs-relational/README.md

 #### Conclusions

 As from the comparative analysis from the above experiments, we can clearly see it is hard to draw a conclusion whether SQL or noSQL is better than the other.
+For most experiments, it works more efficient on MySQL with small dataset but vice versa.
+In some other experiments, MongoDB performs constantly better than MySQL.
+For complex queries it is usually more handy to write the SQL statements to perform the task while keeping good readability of the query language, but MongoDB might perform better with larger dataset even if the query statement is as complex as a short script.
+Generally MongDB does well on insertion, selection and deletion, but it does not perform well on update.

 #### Reference